vbhati15/Critique/README.md

 - [ ] Phase 6 — Prompt engineering + language detection + response caching
 - [ ] Phase 7 — Config file support + rate limiting + error states
 - [ ] Phase 8 — Publish to Chrome Web Store + GitHub Marketplace + deploy

-## 🧩 Chrome Extension

-The extension lives in [`extension/`](extension/).
-To load it locally in Chrome:

-1. Open `chrome://extensions`
-2. Turn on Developer mode
-3. Click Load unpacked
-4. Select the `extension/` folder

-Inside the popup, set your backend URL first.
-During development, `http://localhost:3001` is the default.

-On GitHub PR pages, the extension adds an `AI Review` button and opens a right-side review panel.
-It also logs GitHub page detection to the console as a quick sanity check.

 ---